Defining Energy Indicators for Impact Identification on Aerospace Composites: A Structured Feature Selection Approach Guided by Domain Knowledge: Abstract

 \section{Abstract}

-Energy estimation is critical to impact identification on aerospace composites, where low-velocity impacts can induce internal damage that is undetectable at the surface.
-Current methodologies for energy prediction are often constrained by data sparsity, signal noise, complex feature interdependencies, non-linear dynamics, massive design spaces, and the ill-posed nature of the inverse problem.
-To address these challenges, this study introduces a physics-informed framework that embeds domain knowledge into machine learning through a dedicated input space.
-The approach combines observational biases, which guide the design of physics-motivated features, with targeted feature selection to retain only the most informative indicators.
-Features are extracted from time, frequency, and time–frequency domains to capture complementary aspects of the structural response.
-A structured feature selection process integrating statistical significance, correlation filtering, dimensionality reduction, and noise robustness ensures physical relevance and interpretability.
-Exploratory data analysis further reveals domain-specific trends, yielding a reduced feature set that captures essential dynamic phenomena such as amplitude scaling, spectral redistribution, and transient signal behaviour.
-Together, these steps produce a compact set of energy-sensitive indicators with both statistical robustness and physical significance, resulting in impact energy predictions that remain interpretable and traceable to measurable structural responses.
-Using this optimised input space, a fully-connected neural network is trained and validated with experimental data from multiple impact scenarios, including pristine and damaged states.
-The resulting model demonstrates significantly improved impact energy prediction accuracy, reducing errors by a factor of three compared to conventional time-series techniques and purely data-driven models.
-Overall, the framework advances predictive performance, interpretability, and diagnostic confidence by embedding domain-knowledge insights through feature-level design.
-Its strength lies in the integration of observational biases with targeted feature selection for an effective impact identification method.
+\justifying Energy estimation is critical to impact identification on aerospace composites, where low-velocity impacts can induce internal damage that is undetectable at the surface.
+Data sparsity, signal noise, complex feature interdependencies, non-linear dynamics, massive design spaces, and the ill-posed nature of the inverse problem often constrain current methodologies for energy prediction.
+Machine learning enriched with prior knowledge is a promising direction for overcoming these constraints.
+Prior knowledge can be incorporated by acting on the input space, where the choice of data representation directly influences how effectively the model relates measured signals to impact energy.
+Despite its importance, the selection of effective features lacks a systematic procedure, with no consensus on how to choose among the many candidate descriptors available.
+The present study addresses that gap through a structured workflow that designs the input space using domain knowledge.
+Features are extracted from the time, frequency, and time-frequency domains, then filtered for statistical significance, correlation, dimensionality reduction, and robustness to noise.
+Exploratory data analysis further relates the retained descriptors to the dynamics, yielding a reduced group of features that captures essential mechanisms such as amplitude scaling, spectral redistribution, and transient signal behaviour.
+The resulting indicators form the input space for a fully connected neural network, which is trained and validated on experimental data from multiple impact scenarios, including pristine and damaged states.
+The model reduces the prediction error by a factor of three relative to conventional time-series techniques and purely data-driven baselines, while every retained or discarded descriptor remains traceable to the aspect it describes.
+Overall, the framework advances predictive performance, interpretability, and diagnostic confidence by embedding domain knowledge through targeted feature selection.